mattrax/Mattrax/CONTRIBUTING.md

 >
 > Feel free to reach out in [the Discord](https://discord.gg/WPBHmDSfAn) if your having problems!

+> [!WARNING]
+> This guide should not be used for a production deployment.
+It is setup strictly for development purposes.

 To contribute you will require:
  - A MySQL database
  - Azure app registration - used for the Entra ID identity provider